abhishrm/github_api_assignmemt/README.md

 -Now you can install dependencies by navigating to github_project directory.
  This directory contains all dependencies in "requirements.txt" Install all dependencies by running command : pip install -r ./requirements.txt

--Once you are done with the work, you can deactivate the virtual environment by the following command:deactivate
+-Navigate to the project path folder on the command line -> /github_project/src/steps.
+-Under step folder run the command like -> pytest -s -v test_github_keyword_file.py -s -v --html=github_result.html

 On windows command prompt it looks like,

-     C:/Users/Abhishek/Downloads/github_project/src/steps/test_github_keyword_file.py -s -v --html=github_result.html
+     C:/Users/Abhishek/Downloads/github_project/src/steps>pytest test_github_keyword_file.py -s -v --html=github_result.html

      where: 'github_project' is a directory where we check out automation code from repo

+-You will find user friendly test report formed as github_result.html.
+You can open this html link to view the test result.

+-Once you are done with the work, you can deactivate the virtual environment by the following command:deactivate